SammyMetref/DC_MapMed_OSE/README.md

 ### Observations
 The SSH observations include SARAL/Altika (alg), Haiyang-2B (h2b), Jason 3 (j3), Sentinel 3A (s3a), Sentinel 3B (s3b) and Cryosat-2 new orbit (c2n) altimeter data.
 This nadir altimeters constellation was operating and will be investigated during the 20210101-20210331 period.
 Note that for the mapping the Cryosat-2 new orbit altimeter data will not be considered in order to perform an independent assessment of the various reconstructions.

+The observations (for reconstruction and for evaluation) are hosted on the meom-opendap server available for download: see **Download the data** section below.

 <p float="left">
   <img src="figures/DC_MapMed_OSE-obs4reconstruction.png" width="400" />
   <img src="figures/DC_MapMed_OSE-obs4evaluation.png" width="400" />